Update – we played with beads at the most recent braiding get-together and made actual FB’s! (finished bracelets)

 In the photo below, the upper two bracelets are the beaded spiral braids of my previous photos.
 Their beads are drop-shaped seed beads, which have a slightly tear-drop shape and an off-center hole.
 (Japanese versions of drop seed beads are sometimes called small Magatamas – under 4mm).

-The two lowest braids are both double braids (this type of beading can also be done with square-type braids, though).
+The two lowest braids are double and “letterbraid”-type braids (this type of beading can also be done with square-type braids, though).
 Their beads all have two holes, one at each end.
 This allows for an interesting way to load beads onto whole loops — one shank can go though one hole and the other shank through the other.
 This wouldn’t be possible with kumihimo–in fact even loading a whole loop through one hole of a bead can’t be done with kumihimo, as each half of a loop would be on separate bobbins.
 (In an equivalent kumihimo braid, this would mean trying to string one bead onto the strands of two bobbins on opposite sides of the card or marudai.)

 In the lowest bracelet, only the 2-hole beads link the two halves of the divided braid into an overall flat bracelet.
 The strands themselves don’t cross from one side of the bracelet to the other.
 (These are “super-duo” seed beads – they are a sort of a lumpy diamond shape with a hole through each end.)